 - Some parents feel they lose direct control and find difficulty in adjusting to someone else raising their child.

 - Based on the dynamics of the family, a feeling of rejection may set in some child in the process of leaving home to join a boarding school.

-- Homesickness is another issue, though it gradually settles down in most same.
+- Homesickness is another issue, though it gradually settles down in most cases.

 - Staying away from family for long periods may sometimes distant the child from parents and any siblings.